How to Make German-Style, Pan-Fried Potatoes

 1. Heat butter in a wide pan over medium heat and slice potatoes directly into the pan – ideally, they don’t overlap.

-2. Sprinkle with salt and caraway seeds and let them slightly brown.
-Turn and let them brown on the other side.
+2. Sprinkle with salt and let them slightly brown.
+Turn, sprinkle with more salt and caraway seeds, and let them slightly brown on the second side.

 3. Serve immediately.